RaulArmasBenavides/RaulArmasBenavides/README.md

 - 👋 Hi, I’m @RaulArmasBenavides
-- I'm software engineer and I work currently in Indra.
+- I'm software engineer and I work currently in Intelica Consulting.
 - I have experience in these languages : Visual Basic, VB.NET, C#, Java 6 , Javascript(Jquery ) and Typescript (Angular,React ,Vue) .
 - I have experience using these technologies :Angular ,React ,Vue Web services development ( WCF ,Web API) in .NET  framework and Net Core.